-Stavros Pavlou is the Senior and Managing Partner of Patrikios Pavlou & Associates LLC.
+Stavros Pavlou is the Executive Chairman of Patrikios Legal.
 He is an experienced litigator, arbitrator and legal consultant and is widely regarded as one of the top litigators in Cyprus.
-Stavros represents an impressive portfolio of major local and international corporate clients and HNWIs in commercial dispute resolution matters, including judicial and arbitration proceedings in the courts of Cyprus and abroad.
-He is a Fellow of the CIArb and Asian Institute of Alternative Dispute Resolution ("AIADR"), a practising barrister before the Commercial Court of the Dubai International Financial Center ("DIFC") and a member of many international associations including the IBA, LCIA and ICCA.
+Stavros represents an impressive portfolio of major local and international corporate clients and high-net-worth individuals in commercial dispute resolution matters, including judicial and arbitration proceedings in the courts of Cyprus and abroad.
+He is a Fellow of the CIArb and Asian Institute of Alternative Dispute Resolution ("AIADR"), a practising barrister before the Commercial Court of the Dubai International Financial Center ("DIFC") and a member of many international associations including the IBA, LCIA, ICC and ICCA.
+Recently, he was also appointed as the ambassador for Cyprus of the Swiss Arbitration Association.
 Stavros actively participates as a keynote speaker and panellist in local and overseas conferences, and he further promotes the ADR practices in Cyprus by participating in podcasts and webinars.
+He is the co-founder and co-chair of the annual event 'Cyprus Arbitration Day, which was organised for the third time and took place on 15-16 May 2025 in Limassol, Cyprus.
 Lastly, he frequently contributes articles to international publications on litigation, arbitration, trusts and corporate law matters.

-Patrikios Pavlou & Associates LLC
+Patrikios Legal

+Patrician Chambers

-Patricians Chambers, 332 Agiou Andreou St
+332 Agiou Andreou St

 3035 Limassol

-Cyprus